-Any expansion or change in excavation limits, any increase in production amounts, and/or expansion or change in use of the Quarry (including aggregate production and processing support facilities) shall require modification to the approved SMP, pursuant to Chapter 16.12 of the Napa County Code (NCC), the Surface Mining and Reclamation Act (Public Resources Code (PRC) Section 2710 et seq.), and the State Mining and Geology Board Regulations (California Code of Regulations (CCR), Title 14, Division 2, Chapter 8, Subchapter 1).
-Any deviation or modification of the 2012 Mining and Reclamation Plan or to the "Quarry Operations" identified in this Permit shall be subject to the permit revision or amendment process in pursuant to NCC Sections 16.12.520 and 16.12.530.
+Any expansion or change in excavation limits, any increase in production amounts, and/or expansion or change in use of the Quarry (including aggregate production and processing support facilities) shall require a modification to the approved SMP, pursuant to Chapter 16.12 of the Napa County Code (NCC), the Surface Mining and Reclamation Act (Public Resources Code (PRC) Section 2710 et seq.
+(SMARA)), and the State Mining and Geology Board Regulations (California Code of Regulations (CCR), Title 14, Division 2, Chapter 8, Subchapter 1).
+Any deviation or modification of the 2016 Mining and Reclamation Plan or to the "Quarry Operations" identified in this Permit shall be subject to the permit revision or amendment process in NCC Sections 16.12.520 and 16.12.530.

-- C. Within 12 months of the effective date of this Permit and prior to the initiation of any vegetation or Qeverburden removal, earthmoving or earth-disturbing activities, or quarrying or mining activities occurring in any undisturbed areas (including any expansion areas), the Permittee shall provide the County PBES Department with an updated/revised Mining and Reclamation Plan that incorporates these conditions of approval and mitigation measures.
-The updated/revised plan shall also include a minimum 50 foot buffer from the existing rock wall that defines the mining boundary located in the northeast corner of the Quarry (i.e., the rock wall adjacent to the State Blue Pit).
-The County shall review the updated/revised Mining and Reclamation Plan to confirm that it is in substantial conformance with project conditions and mitigation measures. - D. Within 12 months of the effective date of this Permit and prior to the initiation of any vegetation or Oeverburden removal, earthmoving or earth-disturbing activities, or quarrying or mining activities occurring in any undisturbed areas (including any expansion area), the Permittee shall develop and execute a License Agreement with the County (in cooperation with the Napa County Parks and Open Space District and the Skyline Park Citizens Association) that shall allow all the existing trails currently located on Syar holdings to remain in place for the life of this Permit and to allow continued public access.
-The County shall review the License Agreement as to form prior to its approval and prior to the Permittee's recordation. - E. The Permittee shall protect all lands identified as "Exclusion Areas" (including areas that overlap oak woodland protection areas) as identified within Figure 3f of the 2012 Mining and Reclamation Plan (as amended by these conditions and Project specific mitigation measures) via a deed restriction in a form acceptable to the-County Counsel.
-The deed restriction shall be recorded within 12 months of the effective date of this Permit and prior to the initiation of any vegetation or Oeverburden removal, earthmoving or earth-disturbing activities, or quarrying or mining activities occurring in any undisturbed areas (including any expansion area) of the Quarry property.
-(Also see DEIR Figure 3-4 (Project Activities/Areas) and Figure 3-5 (Limits of Vertical Excavation) attached as Figure 14 for details of the Exclusion Areas.) - F. This Project and Permit shall be reviewed by the Planning Commission every five (5) years at a noticed public hearing to determine compliance with the conditions of approval, Project mitigation measures, and the approved Mining and Reclamation Plan.
+- C. [Reserved.] - D. Within 12 months of the Effective Date of this Permit and prior to the initiation of any vegetation or Overburden removal, earthmoving or earth-disturbing activities, or quarrying or mining activities occurring in any undisturbed areas (including any expansion area), the Permittee shall develop and execute a License Agreement with the County (in cooperation with the Napa County Parks and Open Space District and the Skyline Park Citizens Association) that shall allow all the existing trails currently located on Syar holdings to remain in place for the life of this Permit and to allow continued public access.
+The County shall review the License Agreement as to form prior to its approval and prior to the Permittee's recordation.

+- E. The Permittee shall protect all lands identified as "Exclusion Areas" (including areas that overlap oak woodland protection areas) as identified within Figure 3f of the 2016 Mining and Reclamation Plan via a deed restriction in a form acceptable to County Counsel.
+The deed restriction shall be recorded within 12 months of the Effective Date of this Permit and prior to the initiation of any vegetation or Overburden removal, earthmoving or earth-disturbing activities, or quarrying or mining activities occurring in any undisturbed areas (including any expansion area) of the Quarry property.
+Also see DEIR Figure 3-4 (project Activities/Areas) and Figure 3-5 (Limits of Vertical Excavation) attached as Figure 1 for details of the Exclusion Areas. - F. This project and Permit shall be reviewed by the Planning Commission every 5 years at a noticed public hearing to determine compliance with the conditions of approval, project mitigation measures, and the approved 2016 Mining and Reclamation Plan.
 The Commission may impose additional conditions as necessary to address compliance issues.
 A fee for said review and public hearing shall be charged consistent with the fees in effect at the time of the hearing and shall be paid by the Permittee.
-Said hearings shall commence in
+Said hearings shall commence in April 2020.